Fats and Oils

 Pantry

-Store in a cool, dark place away from direct sunlight and heat sources.
-Keep container tightly sealed after opening to prevent oxidation.
+Store in a cool, dark place away from direct sunlight and heat.
+Keep tightly sealed to prevent oxidation and absorption of odors.

 Refrigerator